 Engaging and useful guide to FreeStyle Libre systems: dedicated children and young people case studies

-This online training course will fully equip Healthcare Professionals who work with children and young people with diabetes in Secondary Care.
-Led by experienced experts in CGM, you will leave with a clear, strategic approach to analysing and using FreeStyle Libre systems data effectively to improve outcomes in CYP.
+This online training course fully equipped Healthcare Professionals who work with children and young people with diabetes in Secondary Care.
+Led by experienced experts in CGM, participants left with a clear, strategic approach to analysing and using FreeStyle Libre systems data effectively to improve outcomes in CYP.

 With thanks to our industry partner:

-The first part of this valuable learning forum will be made up of clinical, evidenced driven updates and a refresher of data interpretation skills through case-based learning and interactive polling.
-For the second part of the morning, you can choose two out of three workshops that focus on HCL for adolescents and young adults, HCL for younger children and more challenging CYP.
+The first part of this valuable learning forum consisted of clinical, evidence-driven updates and a refresher of data interpretation skills through case-based learning and interactive polling.
+In the second part of the morning, attendees participated in two out of three focused workshops, covering HCL for adolescents and young adults, HCL for younger children and the use of CGM in more challenging cases involving children and young people (CYP).

 - Workshop 1: CGM and HCL data interpretation for adolescents and young adults (including alcohol and exercise)